Introducing Asana’s Fall 2024 Release. Discover what's new.Explore now

 An important part of planning your project is setting milestones, or specific objectives that represent an achievement.
 Milestones don’t require a start and end date, but hitting one marks a significant accomplishment during your project.
 They are used to measure progress.
 For example, let’s say you’re working to develop a new product for your company.
 Setting a milestone on your project timeline for when the prototype is finalized will help you measure the progress you’ve made so far.

 A project deliverable, on the other hand, is what is actually produced once you meet a milestone.
 In our product development example, we hit a milestone when we produced the deliverable, which was the prototype.
-You can also use project dependencies—tasks that you can’t start until others are finished.
-Dependencies ensure that work only starts once it’s ready.
+You can also use task dependencies—tasks that you can’t start until others are finished.
+Task dependencies ensure that work only starts once it’s ready.
 Continuing the example, you can create a project dependency to require approval from the project lead before prototype testing begins.

 Once you’ve covered the high-level responsibilities, it’s time to focus some energy on the details.
 In your work plan template, start by breaking your project into tasks, ensuring no part of the process is skipped.
 Bigger tasks can even be broken down into smaller subtasks, making them more manageable.